 Gresham Smith

-"Precast is cost affordable compared to other exterior materials, and precast is moldable and can be made in many colors and patterns."
+"Precast is cost-affordable compared to other exterior materials, and precast is moldable and can be made in many colors and patterns."

 - Skip Yauger, AIA, LEED AP